 PRO TIPS FOR MAKING THE BEST SOUR CREAM CHIP DIP

-Be sure to let the dip sit in a covered bowl in the refrigerator for at least an hour before serving it.
+Be sure to let the dip sit in a covered bowl in the refrigerator for at least 2 hours before serving it.
 That gives time for all the flavors to blend, and the dried herbs to soften by absorbing some of the moisture in the sour cream.

 If the dip becomes too thick to easily scoop (moisture in the sour cream and the spices can vary) add a teaspoon of milk and stir to combine.
 Add more milk as needed until it’s the consistency you like.

 - Sour Cream – both full fat and light sour cream make incredible chip dip.

 - Dried Minced Onion – gives great flavor and texture to the dip.
 One teaspoon of onion powder can be substituted if you don’t have it.